mmistakes/made-mistakes-jekyll/src/_drafts/using-jekyll-2017.md

 ### Simplified Breadcrumbs

 Previously I was using some Liquid voodoo to [build a trail of breadcrumbs](https://github.com/mmistakes/made-mistakes-jekyll/blob/10.3.0/src/_includes/breadcrumbs.html).
-This sort of work but wasn't as flexible as I'd like, especially if I wanted to use more descriptive labels for the crumbs.
+This sort of worked because my site structure isn't too complex.
+On the other hand it wasn't flexible and didn't allow for overriding crumbs with more descriptive labels.

-Since my content hierarchy is shallow I decided to just manually assign breadcrumbs to each post with YAML Front Matter.
+Since my content hierarchy is shallow I decided to manually assign breadcrumbs to each post with YAML Front Matter.

 ```yaml
 breadcrumbs: